DarkCaster/Perpetual/README.md

 It's important to remain vigilant and carefully review the changes made by `Perpetual` before integrating them into your codebase.

 Note that `Perpetual` is a tool designed mainly to assist programmers, with the primary goal of writing routine code. `Perpetual` is not yet capable of designing the overall project architecture for you, unlike some other similar tools.
-Instead, `Perpetual` is focused on generating code based on YOUR architectural vision.
+Instead, `Perpetual` is focused on generating code based on your architectural vision.
 If you have created a poor architecture in which it is very difficult to create new code, `Perpetual` will likely produce a suboptimal result.

 ## Requirements

 The key requirement for `Perpetual` is access to a Large Language Model (LLM) to perform the core tasks of code generation and project analysis.
 Access to LLM models requires API keys for the corresponding LLM provider.

 Currently `Perpetual` supports working with OpenAI and Anthropic models.
 It also supports locally hosted models with Ollama (highly experimental).
-It was originally developed for the Anthropic models, because of consistent XML tag formatting for responses.
-So, if using OpenAI - choose the latest GPT-4o model, it formats responses about as well as models from Anthropic.
-Avoid using GPT-3.5-Turbo and other legacy models - they simply don't work well enough to automate the process of code extraction from LLM responses.
+If using OpenAI - avoid using GPT-3.5-Turbo and other legacy models with small context windows, they simply cannot fit content of the request inside.
+For Anthropic - Claude 3 Haiku is the minimum suitable model.
+For Ollama - DeepSeek Coder (v1) 34b model can be used to offload some tasks locally.

 `Perpetual` utilizes the LangChain library for Go, which can be found at the following GitHub project:

 <https://github.com/tmc/langchaingo>

-This library provides the necessary integration with the LLM, allowing `Perpetual` to leverage the model's capabilities for its core functionality.
-Thanks to the LangChain library, it is possible to add other popular LLM providers in future, including models running locally.

 The quality of `Perpetual` results directly depends on the LLM used. `Perpetual` allows you to offload different tasks to different models and providers to save on your costs.
 For example, code annotation or change planning tasks can be performed on more affordable models like Claude 3 Haiku and Claude 3 Sonnet, while the actual code writing can be handled by a more advanced model like Claude 3 Opus or GPT-4o.